 Claire Bright

-Claire Bright is an Associate Professor in Private Law at Nova Law School in Lisbon and the Director of the Nova Centre on Business, Human Rights and the Environment.
-She is also an Associate Research Fellow in Business and Human Rights at the British Institute of International and Comparative Law.
-She regularly organizes short courses, events and trainings in the field of Business and Human Rights.
-She has published widely in the field and has contributed to various expert studies and policy reports for Governments, NGOs, as well as European and International organizations, which include:
+Claire Bright is an Associate Professor in Private Law at NOVA School of Law in Lisbon as well as the Founder and Director of the Nova Centre on Business, Human Rights and the Environment (NOVA BHRE).
+She regularly organizes courses, events and trainings in the fields of Business and Human Rights, ESG, Human Rights Due Diligence as well as Environmental and Climate Change Due Diligence.
+She has published widely in the field (in English, French, Italian, Spanish and Portuguese) and has contributed to various expert studies and policy reports for Governments, NGOs, as well as for the European institutions (European Commission and European Parliament), and international organizations such as the United Nations Development Programme (UNDP) and the International Labour Organization (ILO), which include, inter alia:

-- A study for the 11.11.11 and the Working Group on Corporate Accountability on the Options for Mandatory Human Rights Due Diligence in Belgium.
+• A 2020 study for the 11.11.11 and the Working Group on Corporate Accountability on the Options for Mandatory Human Rights Due Diligence in Belgium which formed the basis of a legislative proposal on mandatory human rights due diligence in Belgium and is now working in collaboration with the University of KU Leuven to help the Belgium Government in the transposition of the CSDDD.